-Her reticence persuaded her not to reach out to him, when all that he wanted to know that his world did not end with and within his solitude.
+Her reticence persuaded her not to reach out to him, when all he wanted to know was his world did not end with and within his solitude.

 One night, back in his room, he turned on his laptop and searched for the old red and white site, where his nickname was still remembered by the portal.
 He felt excited and renewed, energized and calmed by the fat Juergen to the point of romantic self-denial... death is lighter than a feather, life is fickler than the weather... and he felt, for the first time in so long, invulnerable.